7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 We haven’t personally taken the bus to or from the airport.
 So we’ve relied on reader input and comments, combined with other research, to give you the scoop on taking the bus.

-When planning your trip to Cabo, we recommend that you book one of the Cabo San Lucas airport shuttle services in advance.
+When planning your trip to Cabo, we think it’s smart to reserve one of the Los Cabos or Cabo San Lucas airport shuttle services (covered above or below) in advance.

 1) Cabo Transfers

-You’ll be asked for your flight arrival and departure information, and they will email you confirmation of your transfer(s) with pick-up times and details noted.
+You’ll be asked for your flight arrival and departure information, and they’ll email you confirmation of your transfer(s) with pick-up times and details noted.

-When traveling as a couple (without other family members or companions), we’ve booked the shared shuttle and we’ve never had to wait very long.
+When traveling as a couple (without other family members or companions), we’ve usually booked the shared shuttle and never had to wait very long – most recently, it was just a 10-minute wait.
+(Their website mentions the wait time could be 30 to 40 minutes, however.)

 Sometimes we’ve been the only clients and enjoyed private airport transportation for a shared shuttle price!